infracost/docs/docs/getting_started.md

 ---
 slug: /
 title: Getting started
+description: Get started with Infracost in your Terraform workflow, integrate it into your pull requests and CI pipeline and view cost estimates for your AWS/Google cloud infrastructure.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows cloud cost estimates for a Terraform project.
-It helps developers, devops and others to quickly see the cost breakdown and compare different options upfront.
+Infracost shows cloud cost estimates for Terraform projects.
+It integrates into pull requests and allows developers and DevOps to see cost breakdowns and compare options upfront.

 ## Installation